Hardware Design Tools

 uclibc

-The world's greatest C library, design specifically for space contained embedded systems.
+The world's greatest C library, designed specifically for space contained embedded systems.

 buildroot